devopsdays-kc/devopsdayskc-docs/docs/team-admin/squads-and-leads.md

 ---
-title: "Teams and Leads"
+title: "Squads and Leads"
 unlisted: false
 sidebar_position: 4
 ---

-# Teams and Leads
+# Squads and Leads

-Below are the teams and their responsibilities.
-Each team will have a Lead (i.e. point person), and at least one other member on the team except for **Accountant**, who will be one person.
+Below are the Squads and their responsibilities.
+Each Squad will have a Lead (i.e. point person), and at least one other member on the Squad except for **Accountant**, who will be one person.

 ## Speakers/Content